 Raccoons make very interesting pets.
 They are curious, mischievous, playful, and get into everything.
-And they eat quite a variety of foods.
-There are no formulated raccoon diets that are pre-made and ready for you to purchase so it can be difficult to provide a proper, well-balanced diet to your pet raccoon.
-Therefore, by learning what a raccoon eats in the wild we can be better prepared to offer appropriate foods to our pet raccoons.
+Pet raccoons eat quite a variety of foods.
+There are no formulated raccoon-specific diets but there are pre-made omnivore diets ready for you to purchase which can provide a proper, well-balanced diet for your pet raccoon.
+In addition to using an omnivore based diet, you can add in other food items by learning what a raccoon eats in the wild.

 What Food Does a Wild Raccoon Eat?

 Raccoons are omnivores, which means they eat a little bit of everything.
-Their diet will vary a bit from season to season and they will eat everything from insects to fruits to nuts to amphibians.
-The majority of their diet consists of worms, insects, and other invertebrates along with plant material including fruits.
+Their diet will vary a bit from season to season, and they will eat everything from insects to fruits to nuts to amphibians.
+The majority of their diet consists of worms, insects, and other invertebrates along with plant material, including fruits.
 Small reptiles, amphibians, birds, and other vertebrates make up the smallest portion of their diet.
 They will eat what is available, when it is available, and have a fondness for nuts and fruit.
-They are foragers and depending on what type of environment they reside in, their diet will also vary.
+Raccoons are foragers, and depending on what type of environment they reside in, their diet will also vary.

 What Food Does a Pet Raccoon Eat?